skellis46/finger-pointing-moon/project-partners, impact and engagement and project-team.md

 ## logic model for entire project

 _Current situation - A description of the situation you are trying to change:_ practice-research is widely used in academia, yet poorly understood (both inside and outside academia).
 Key problem is lack of clarity about epistemic possibilities and limits.
+(How can this even be called research? scepticism within and outside of academy)
 _inputs (what I will contribute):_
 _activities (what am going to do to achieve aims):_
 _outputs (what I create):_